DasmAIOS/DasmAIOS/README.md

-# DASM OS — The AI-Powered OS for Autonomous Home Management
+# DASM OS is The AI-Powered OS for Autonomous Home Management

 **DASM OS** is an experimental, AI-integrated operating system designed for intelligent home management.
 It combines modular automation, crypto-native economics, and decentralized infrastructure into a unified, open ecosystem.